 The name of the project in this tutorial series is WingtipToys.
 It is recommended that you use this exact project name so that the code provided throughout the tutorial series functions as expected.

-Next, select the Web Forms template and choose the Create Project button.
+Select the Web Forms template and click the OK button.

 The project will take a little time to create.
 When it's ready, open the Default.aspx page.